cloudflare/cloudflare-docs/products/1.1.1.1/src/content/fun-stuff/dns-over-discord.md

 ### github command

 The DNS over Discord bot is open-source, and the `/github` command provides a quick link to access the GitHub repository.
-The GitHub repository can be access with [https://dns-over-discord.v4.wtf/github](https://dns-over-discord.v4.wtf/github).
+The GitHub repository can be accessed at [https://github.com/MattIPv4/DNS-over-Discord/](https://github.com/MattIPv4/DNS-over-Discord/).

 ![github command](../static/dns-over-discord/github-command.png)\
 _`/github`_